crypticCaroline/puppyplaymates/README.md

 * Log into GitHub and locate the GitHub Repository.
 * At the top of the Repository there is a "Fork" button about the "Settings" button on the menu.
 * You should now have a new copy of the original repository in your own GitHub account.
+* You will need to install the requirements.txt using the following command the command line pip3 install -r requirements.txt
+* You will need to set up your local enviroments and key value pairs for deployment

 ### Cloning